This post is written by Armen Bakirtzian, CEO & Cofounder of Intellijoint Surgical and Founder of MIX.

 Intellijoint Surgical team members are Zoom ninjas and great community members sporting their GRHF t-shirts.

-From our beginning, Intellijoint Surgical has been a committed member of Waterloo Region.
+From our beginning, Intellijoint Surgical has been a committed member of the Waterloo Region.
 We started here, our family roots are here, and we want to continue to grow here.
 When we heard that many patients were losing contact with loved ones due to visitor restrictions at our local hospital, we jumped at the opportunity to help.

 In April, we were able to help Grand River Hospital purchase 40 new tablets to help restore these essential interactions digitally while keeping everyone safe.
 We were also happy to purchase our team a set of t-shirts with proceeds helping the hospital purchase PPE.